-Filing a claim for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) disability benefits can be a long and complicated process.
-The Social Security Administration will require you to complete an application, fill out multiple questionnaires, and may even send you to see an independent medical provider in order to obtain their opinion as to whether you qualify to receive disability benefits.
-In order to improve your chances of being approved for Social Security Disability Insurance or SSI, you need to avoid the common mistakes that most claimants make in the fight to obtain benefits.
+Filing a claim for Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) disability benefits can be long and complicated.
+The Social Security Administration will require you to complete an application and fill out multiple questionnaires.
+It may even send you to an independent medical provider for their opinion on whether you qualify for disability benefits.
+You must avoid the common mistakes that most claimants make to improve your chances of being approved for Social Security disability benefits.

 Common Mistakes to Avoid in Your Claim for Social Security Disability Benefits

-Here are the top 10 mistakes Social Security Disability claimants make (and that you should avoid) during the Social Security disability benefits application and claim process:
+Here are the top 10 mistakes Social Security disability claimants make (and that you should avoid) during the Social Security disability benefits application and appeal process.

 Failure to Allege All Impairments on Your Application

-Failure to Obtain Treatment or Follow Doctor’s Orders
+Not Obtaining Treatment or Failing to Follow Doctor’s Orders

-Another common mistake is failure to obtain treatment or failing to follow your physician’s recommended treatment plan.
-Failure to obtain medical treatment means there will be few medical records to support the claim, and the SSA may determine that you are not disabled since you do not require regular treatment.
+Another common mistake is failing to obtain treatment or failing to follow your physician’s recommended treatment plan.
+Failure to receive medical treatment means there will be few medical records to support the claim, and the SSA may determine that you are not disabled since you do not require regular treatment.

 Failure to Switch Doctors When Your Doctor Does Not Support Your Claim

-You may be worried that this will be considered “doctor shopping”.
-When we talk about doctor shopping, we are not talking about people who are looking for a second opinion on a diagnosis, or who are seeking out a medical provider that is willing to complete a Residual Functional Capacity form.
-We are talking about people who spend time searching for doctors that agree with them on their diagnosis and often will prescribe them the medications that they request.
+You may be worried that this will be considered “doctor shopping.”
+When we talk about doctor shopping, we are not talking about people looking for a second opinion on a diagnosis or seeking a medical provider willing to complete a Residual Functional Capacity form.
+We are talking about people who spend time searching for doctors who agree with them on their diagnosis and often will prescribe them the medications that they request.

 An example of this would be a person who thinks they have rheumatoid arthritis, but their primary care doctor says they do not.
 If this person continues to consult with multiple doctors until they get a rheumatoid arthritis diagnosis, this would be considered doctor shopping.